Deborah Hart on Lindy Lee’s Ouroboros

 With a practice spanning more than four decades, Meanjin/Brisbane-born artist, Lindy Lee uses her work to explore her Chinese ancestry through Taoism and Ch’an (Zen) Buddhism — philosophies that see humanity and nature as inextricably linked.

-Art Talks is a free weekly program.
+Friday Art Talks are a free weekly program.
 Hear from artists, curators and experts on the works in our collection and exhibition program.
 This Art Talk is part of a series focused on sculpture.